tguttata/thatslifesci-1/_posts/2016-05-03-A-World-Without-Birdsong-AGrade.md

 teaser: What would the world be like if it weren’t for natural sounds?
 Are we facing an imminent extinction of the natural soundscape experience?
 source-id: 1hVwo_DJuiSL1_sWMqjDXJNcGmOYhG2p891GN6-fj810
 published: true
+mediaplayer: true
 ---
 A Minor Bird

 > I have wished a bird would fly away
-And not sing by my house all day;
+> And not sing by my house all day;
 Have clapped my hands at him from the door
 When it seemed as if I could bear no more.
 The fault must partly have been in me.